LauthMarques/.github/.github/ISSUE_TEMPLATE/milestone-issue.md

 about: Describe this issue template's purpose here.
 title: "[Milestone] <Version> Release"
 labels: milestone
+type: milestone
 assignees: ''

 ---

-This issue tracks the features and issues to be present in the <Version>release
+This issue tracks the features and issues to be present in the <Version> release

 ## Release Description